 Do your homework.
 Read up about the local traditions and rules of the place you are visiting.
 You could have a miserable trip if you are traveling alone and become an unpopular traveler in town.
 When you want to go to a place, certainly you would want to know more about it.
 As you are interested in exploring and learning about a town, learn about its local traditions and rules.

 It is possible that what you think of as a normal gesture or word, is considered rude or disrespectful someplace else.
 So, always do your research.
 Learn about the places you are about to visit and respect the rules of those places.
 This way, you can avoid calling unnecessary attention to yourself.
-Learn some basic language skills of the area.
+Learn some basic language skills in the area.
 They can be immensely helpful for asking directions and fulfilling your basic needs.
 You should be able to speak basic sentences.
 And if you are unable to ask for simple things, it could put you at a disadvantage when you are in a foreign land.

 7. Don’t exchange Money

 It is important to have cash on you at all times, for emergencies and to buy street foods and souvenirs shopping.
 But, it is quite pricey to exchange money in a foreign country.
 Even dangerous sometimes.
 Trusted names and airports charge a lot of money for exchange.
 If you need to, then it is better to get your money exchanged into the local currency of the place you are going before you set out.
 Otherwise, you could also get a credit card.
-You can consider getting a credit card with no foreign transactions fees.
+You can consider getting a credit card with no foreign transaction fees.